-- 2022: Justice For All: Jury Service is released for statewide use as a juror orientation video, replacing the 20 years old Ideals Made Real.
+Justice for All: Jury Service is released for statewide use as a juror orientation video, replacing the 20-year-old Ideals Made Real.
 The video features judges, academics, and former jurors explaining what to expect when called to jury service, including the jury selection process, the trial, and jury deliberations.
 A companion vignette, A More Perfect Jury: A History of Jury Service, is also released.
-The vignette explores the history of jury service from its beginnings in English common law, into the Civil Rights and Women's Suffrage movements, as well as new changes to California juries created by recent legislation. - 2022: Assembly Bill 1981 was passed by the Legislature and signed into law by the governor.
-The new legislation, beginning January 1, 2023, raises the mileage reimbursement from \$0.34 one-way to roundtrip.
-Additionally, the bill provides a framework for courts to create a program to encourage individuals to use public transit and reimburses up \$12 per day starting on the first day of service for those who do.
+The vignette explores the history of jury service from its beginnings in English common law to the civil rights and women's suffrage movements, as well as new changes created by recent legislation.

+Assembly Bill 1981 is passed by the Legislature and signed into law by the Governor.
+Beginning January 1, 2023, the new legislation raises the mileage reimbursement from \$0.34 one-way to roundtrip.
+Additionally, the bill provides a framework for courts to encourage individuals to use public transit by reimbursing them up to \$12 per day starting on the first day of service.